Miss Major Griffin-Gracy

 Please reach us at contact@thi-stl.org if you cannot find an answer to your question.

-Currently, applicants can apply for up to 2 months of assistance total: the current month's rent as well as up to one month's back rent.
-We are currently able to offer up to $250/month for rental assistance.
+Currently, we are able to let folks apply for up to 2 months of assistance total: the current month's rent as well as up to one month's back rent.
+This year we can offer up to $250/month for rental assistance.

 Our mutual aid funds are specifically intended to benefit those who self identify as transgender or gender nonconforming.
 We do not ask for "proof" of your identity or transness, if you feel that this is a community you are a part of we encourage you to apply.
 If you are not trans or gender nonconforming, please refrain from submitting an application and look elsewhere at other resources that are not put aside for marginalized groups.